 Every Christian has an auntie, nana or cousin who sees a demon under every dumpster and the devil at the core of every problem or minor inconvenience.
 These folks sincerely believe EVERYTHING is a scheme of Satan.
 Flat tires, bad weather, tired children and head colds are never just the result of poor planning or living in a fallen world.
 They are always from the devil.
 This causes many Christians to simply dismiss the spirit world altogether or to accept the idea that the spirit world exists but avoid thinking about or discussing it.
 For the record, I do not judge Christians who choose to adopt those polices.
 The latter was mine for a very long time.

 There are problems with that policy.
 Christians are commanded to resist the devil and stand firmly against evil (James 4:7, Ephesians 6:13).
-It’s difficult to resist something or stand against it when we are doing our best to ignore the fact that the thing exists.
-Anytime we deny the reality of the spirit world we become less discerning about spiritual things in general.
-The good news is it IS possible to know for absolute certain if a movement, idea or undertaking is a scheme of the devil or just a bad idea.
+It’s difficult to resist something or stand firmly against it when we are doing our level-best to ignore the thing exists.
+I have also observed that anytime we deny the reality of the spirit world we become less discerning about spiritual things in general.
+The good news is it IS possible to know for absolute certain if a movement, idea or undertaking is a scheme of the devil or just a stupid/bad idea.

 Evil ideas and Satanic movements ALWAYS have three characteristics to them: